antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 [**Selecting CGH profiles**](_static/images/MolOncCRC/WES-menu_nunes.png)

 * On the main page select in the left menu **WGS/WES data** and click on plot CGH karyograms intrack.
-Select CRC Nunes 2024 (copy number) and click next.
+Select CRC Nunes 2024 (copy number) and click continue.
 A general CGH plot combining all the 1063 profiles  with Gains (in red) and Losses ( in Blue) is summarized in one plot.

 Now let see how the CGH profiles look for the CMS sub-category.

-* In second pull down men, select CMS_tumour and click redraw.
+* In the second pull-down menu, select CMS_tumour and click redraw.

-Q: looking CGH profiles, do you see a difference between the several CMS classifications for the CGH profiles, what do you observe.?
+Q: By looking at the CGH profiles, do you see a difference between the several CMS classifications for the CGH profiles, what do you observe?

 In cancer, a high rate of mutations occur in the genome and could sometimes even reach hundreds and thousand of genes per megabase.
 In general, tumors are classified as hypermutated when they exibit more than 10-12 mutation per megabase.
 Also, this dataset is annotated for each patient with the hypermutation status.

 * Again generate CHG profile for the hypermutation status.

-Q: What do you observe??.
+Q: What do you observe?

-It has been shown that genome aberrations gains and losses do not completely overlap wit  hypermutation.
+It has been shown that genome aberrations (gains and losses) do not completely overlap with hypermutation.

 Q: Can you think of a reason why this does not correspond?